brightbox/docs.brightbox.com/content/reference/server-images.md

 ### Official Images

 An Image with the attribute `official` set to true has been provided by Brightbox.
-It's mainly just used by the cli to display theses Images slightly differently to indicate they are trustworthy.
+It's mainly just used by the cli to display these Images slightly differently to indicate they are trustworthy.